mjkillough/lanta/README.md

 ## Installing

+Lanta currently requires the nightly version of Rust to compile.
+It should be relatively easy to port it to work on the stable version of Rust if required.

 Your system must first have all of the required [dependencies](#dependencies)

 To accept the default key shortcuts, layouts and groups, you can install and run using: